 Goop Clean Beauty

-GP’s third cookbook, It’s All Easy, which she cowrote with food editor Thea Baumann, was the first book published under the goop press name.
-It includes many of our favorite all-time recipes, tailored to the busy home cook (and those of us who are more reluctant to get into the kitchen).
-While some of the recipes are blessedly simple, all are incredibly thoughtful and delicious; GP and Thea made sure every ingredient and step in the book counted.
-The resulting dishes—from the carbonara to the chicken enchiladas, on-the-go salads, breakfast bowls, and chocolate banana milkshake—are insanely good.SHOP NOW
+GP’s third cookbook includes some of our all-time most-beloved recipes—tailored to the busy home cook (and those of us who are more reluctant to get into the kitchen).
+While some of the recipes are blessedly simple, all are incredibly thoughtful and delicious; every ingredient and step in the book counts.
+The resulting dishes—from the carbonara to the chicken enchiladas, on-the-go salads, breakfast bowls, and a chocolate-banana milkshake—are insanely good.SHOP NOW